pegaltier/rfcs/2019-09-16-hpos-admin/README.md

-# HP Admin HTTP API
+# HPOS Admin HTTP API

-## HoloPort Admin access
+## Access

-HoloPort will be listening for HP Admin related calls on port 443, because those calls arrive straight from user's device therefore there's no service on the way for port rewrite.
+HoloPortOS will be listening for HPOS Admin related calls on port 443, because those calls arrive straight from user's device therefore there's no service on the way for port rewrite.

-HP Admin service needs to expose following functions:
+HPOS Admin service needs to expose following functions:
-- serve static files of the HP Admin UI under `/`
+- serve static files of the HPOS Admin UI under `/`
 - expose HP management API under `/api/v1/` (auth required)
 - expose endpoint for websocket handshake under `/api/v1/ws` (auth required)
 - reject any other requests